unbug/generator-webappstarter/README.md

 This command require [rsync](https://rsync.samba.org/).
 For windows,unzip  /tools/rsync.zip to a local path and add the path to classpath.

-4.run
+4.run this command to copy source images to project's `resources/images/` path,then generate `scss/_dubug-sprites.csss` and `resources/images/sprites.png` for sourceSprites in `package.json`.

 ```shell
 gulp copy
 ```
-to copy source images to project's `resources/images/` path,then generate `scss/_dubug-sprites.csss` and `resources/images/sprites.png` for sourceSprites in `package.json`.

-5.run
+5.run this command to start jshint.

 ```shell
 gulp jshint
 ```

- to start jshint.
+6.run this command to start browserSync,Change browserSync options in `package.json`.

-6.run
 ```shell
 gulp serve
 ```

-to start browserSync,Change browserSync options in `package.json`.
+7.run this command to start pagespeed,Change pagespeed options in `package.json`.

-7.run
 ```shell
 gulp pagespeed
 ```
-to start pagespeed,Change pagespeed options in `package.json`.

 Git
 ==========